Title loans are a type of secured loan that usually uses the borrower’s car as collateral.

 Most title loans do not need a credit check.

 This is great news if you need cash right away, have tried everything else, and don’t have the credit score to get a regular loan.
+See also no credit check loans.

 Very fast process.